odoe/learn-dojo/posts/migrating-to-dojo-6.md

 ## Basic Middleware

-One of the stand out features of Dojo is the use of [blocks](https://learn-dojo.com/dojo-from-the-blocks) that let you run code in node when you use build time rendering.
+One of the standout features of Dojo is the use of [blocks](https://learn-dojo.com/dojo-from-the-blocks) that let you run code in node when you use build time rendering.
 It's critical in how learn-dojo is built because blocks are used to parse the posts from markdown, and run various tooling for code blocks, and formatting.
-In class based widgets, this is done via the use metas.
+In class-based widgets, this is done via the use metas.

-Here is how a blog page is rendered with a class based widget.
+Here is how a blog page is rendered with a class-based widget.

 ```tsx
 // src/pages/Blog.tsx